Press Registration PolicyPolicy on Videotaping During Design & Construction WeekNAHB Zero-Tolerance Policy for On-Site Soliciting

 Press registration for bloggers and other online media outlets will be considered on a case-by-case basis by NAHB and NKBA.
 Bloggers seeking press credentials must demonstrate a history of editorially covering the housing industry and new posts containing the author’s byline.
 The industry-related blog must adhere to a standard of professional responsibility regulating institutional journalism, such as editing, fact-checking and disclosure of conflicts of interest.
 Corporate blogs will not be considered.
 Permissions will be granted entirely at NAHB and NKBA’s discretion.

-Production companies must pre-register under the policy on taping during Design and Construction Week and may not register on site.
+Production companies must pre-register under the policy on taping during Design & Construction Week and may not register on site.
 Production crews and broadcast media should refer to the “Policy Regarding Production Groups and Taping During Design & Construction Week” for a complete list of requirements.